josephluck/sparkdown/README.md

 # :zap:Sparkdown:point_down:

-Yet another static site generator based on markdown files.
+Yet another opinionated static site generator based on markdown files.

 Here's a [live example](http://josephluck.co.uk) of a site made using Sparkdown.

 ## What do you mean?

 Takes a source directory of markdown files and spits out a website.

+## What's it good for?

+Sparkdown will work for sites that are content-heavy.
+For example, portfolio websites, blogs and documentation websites.
+It's fairly easy to get a continuous-delivery pipeline set up using git-hooks or otherwise, making it a good solution for open-source project documentation.

+Sparkdown is opinionated, and you don't get much control over how the generated site looks.
+If you want more control, use something like Jekyll or Hugo.

 # Setup